Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Introduction

+While domain alignment is a meaningful goal in the absence of labels, we believe that the situation is dramatically different in the presence of few target domain labels.
+For our work, we draw inspiration from Castelli and Cover \cite{castelli1996relative}, who show that, in binary classification problems, a learner with no knowledge of underlying feature distributions, can benefit exponentially from labelled examples, and the learner's error probability approaches Bayes error.
+As such, our key insight is that we can forego domain alignment if we learn representations that result in compact clusters in the target domain.
+The identity of these clusters can then be deduced from few-shot labels.

+Our proposed approach, PAC (pretraining and consistency), is based on combining well-known methods and novel objectives, which together lead to enhanced clusterability.
+In particular, we use rotation prediction pre-training \cite{gidaris2018unsupervised}, label consistency \cite{sajjadi2016regularization}, and cross-entropy losses on labelled source and target data, which together result in more compact and pure target domain clusters.
+Cross-entropy loss on target-domain labelled examples implies good feature separation for different target classes.
+Consistency loss on perturbed examples and pretraining result in improving similarity between labelled target examples and unlabelled examples.
+Together these objectives are effective in realizing compact clusters, and result in improved prediction.
+Notably, PAC achieves better target accuracy than most comparable state-of-the-art methods on the large and challenging DomainNet \cite{peng2019moment} benchmark by 3-5 \%, and on VisDA-17, it is better by 4-10\%.

-Most recent domain adaptation approaches use an Imagenet \cite{imagenet_cvpr09} pretrained backbone as the starting point for their feature extractor.
-While adopted to be universally meaningful, these features are still limited by the kind of images in the Imagenet dataset.
-We use self-supervision via rotation prediction to enhance this Imagenet pretrained backbone for the particular domain adaptation task.
-This was first proposed by Gidaris~\etal~\cite{gidaris2018unsupervised} for learning features from unlabelled images, and it was recently found in a study by Wallace~\etal~\cite{wallace2020extending} to be more semantically meaningful than an array of other self-supervision objectives.
+{\it Pretraining.} Following recent domain adaptation methods we also utilize an Imagenet \cite{imagenet_cvpr09} pretrained backbone as a starting point.
+We found that these features are somewhat biased towards Imagenet images and to enhance them, we use self-supervision via rotation prediction.
+Our approach is informed by Gidaris~\etal~\cite{gidaris2018unsupervised}'s work for learning semantically meaningful features from unlabelled images.
+In addition, it was recently found in a study by Wallace~\etal~\cite{wallace2020extending} to be more semantically meaningful than an array of other self-supervision objectives.
+Most importantly for us, we found that self-supervision via rotation prediction also resulted in better target clusterability as compared to Imagenet pretraining.
+Fig \ref{fig:hard} (a), shows a hypothetical scenario where simply aligning features can lead to poor generalization, and how pretraining can somewhat remedy this situation.